fpdevil/rise_of_machines/LogisticRegression.md

 plt.show()
 ```

-The above code provides the below plot
+The above code when run, provides the below plot

 ![alt_text](images/sigmoid.png "sigmoid function")

-From the above figure, the below can be inferred
+From the figure above, the below points can be inferred

 - If the value of `z` is greater than or equal to zero, then the logistic function gives an output value of one